 Lydia Varmazis, former VP of Product at Checkr, explains:

-“As a CPO, you must identify, manage, and prioritize a multidimensional matrix of priorities.
+“As a Chief Product Officer, you must identify, manage, and prioritize a multidimensional matrix of priorities.
 It’s never easy, and it’s never perfect.”

 The key is to connect strategic context to your roadmaps at any and all levels.